“Our victory”: Gyan's brother declares as court annuls ex-footballer's marriage

 - It comes after the Accra High Court declared the former Black Stars captain's union null and void and ordered that certain significant property be transferred to his ex-partner

-- Baffour, however, stated that the UK house, the 4-bedroom house at Spintex in Accra, the gas station, and the two vehicles given to her are nothing new
+- Baffour, however, stated that their house in the UK, the 4-bedroom house at Spintex in Accra, the gas station, and the two vehicles given to her are nothing new

 Baffour Gyan, the brother of former Black Stars captain Asamoah Gyan, has waded into the battle to win the narrative amidst the marriage annulment of the ex-footballer and his ex-wife.